hillstefan/iquhack2022/README.md

 The classical communication was implemented in python while the quantum information channels were implemented with cQASM and run on the Quantum inspire platform.

+The resulting keys can be compared publicly using a quantum-safe hash function such as sha3-512.
+If they match, the key exchange was successful, if they do not match, an error occurred (most likely) in the quantum algorithm, so a re-run is necessary, which our code handles automatically, up to 10 tries.

+Once the key hash functions match, a secure connection can be established.
+We used a symmetric XOR encryption of the message with an elongated key.
+The receiving party can then decrypt the message using the same XOR function.

+This procedure can be used in any data transfer application, from email to messenger app, as long as a series of qubits can be exchanged between the communicating parties.
+Our journalist can now transmit the critical insider information safely.

 ## Our personal experience

 We all really enjoyed the event and had a lot of fun coding together and